ste316/calcWalletValue/README.md

       * run: `pip install -r requirements.txt`
     * Insert all assets in input.csv
     * Fill settings.json with your preferences
-        * currency supported: "EUR" and "USD", needs to be uppercase
+        * fiat currency supported: "EUR" and "USD", needs to be uppercase
         * provider can be "cg" for CoinGecko or "cmc" for CoinMarketCap
         * Note: the first time you run the program make sure to fill fetchSymb with true
         * You can choose between CoinGecko and CoinMarketCap api